codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="50%"
 %}

-For the feature branch pipeline we check the events for:
+For the feature branch pipeline, we check the events for:

 * PR (pull request) Open
 * PR Sync (when a commit happens on the PR)